 Isabel Vazquez is Coyote’s Media Intern & Advisory Board Member.

-Meghan Peterson is Coyote’s Communications & Outreach Coordinator.
+Meghan Peterson is on Coyote’s advisory board.
 She is a public health researcher and a sex worker rights advocate at the Brown University School of Public Health, class of 2018.
 Previously, she worked on campaigns related to health care access at the AIDS Foundation of Chicago and SWOP-Chicago.
 She currently researches the effects of incarceration on public health, particularly surrounding overdose mortality and HIV outcomes.
 Her graduate thesis work focuses on perceptions of drug-induced homicide laws among people who use drugs who are incarcerated.

 Lilah Rose is an educator and fetish model.
 She is passionate about teaching people about consent, communication, exploring their sexuality, and the intersection of disability and sex work.
 Lilah works with Coyote as a spokesperson and disability advocate.

 Sue is Coyote’s art coordinator and a queer artist with a deep-rooted interest in the well-being and sanctity of sex workers.
 She lovingly works for the liberation and empowerment of all marginalized and oppressed people.

 June Kramer is Coyote’s public records researcher and data collector.
 They are passionate about prison abolition and sex worker rights.

 Malana Krongelb is Coyote’s archivist at the Pembroke Center of Brown University.

 Matthew Marciello is Coyote’s Office Manager.
 He is an undergraduate student at Brown University studying American Studies and Gender and Sexuality Studies.
 Contact: Matthew@coyoteri.org